 - Season with salt, top with a few sliced chives & almonds and serve with warm pita, laffa bread, or as a side.

-Sur La Table Olivewood Bowl, $40 on Sur la Table
+Sur La Table Olivewood Bowl, $40 from Sur La Table

-Skordalia is best served in a gorgeous Olivewood bowl such as this.
+Skordalia is best served in a snazzy bowl like this gorgeous olivewood offering.

 Header image courtesy of Francesco Sapienza